kristianmitk/rasp/README.md

-# Design and implementation of a consensus algorithm on enbedded systems - Raft & ESP8266 (SparkFun Thing)
+# Design and implementation of a consensus algorithm on embedded systems - Raft & ESP8266 (SparkFun Thing)